tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 The event data thrown at VAST has quite some variety of schemas.
-During ingestion, VAST first demultiplexes the heterogeneous stream of events into multiple homogenous streams, each of which has a unique schema.
+During ingestion, VAST first demultiplexes the heterogeneous stream of events into multiple homogeneous streams, each of which has a unique schema.
 VAST buffers events until the partition hits a pre-configured event limit (e.g., 1M) or until a timeout occurs (e.g., 60m).
 Thereafter, VAST writes the partition in one shot and persists it.